ENux-Distro/ENux/README.md

-## NOTE: ENux 5.0 is releasing today, here are the patch notes:
- - Created a first boot CLI welcomer called **ENux Welcomer**, that installs some packages, gives information about ENux, has the ENux Finalizer built into it, and it let's you test a package manager (Void Linux's xbps to be more clear)
- - Removed **ENux Finalizer**, since it is injected on the first boot welcomer
- - Fixed minor bugs on **Calamares**, **enuxfetch**, and **config.jsonc** for **enuxfetch**

-# ENux 4.5
+# ENux 5.0

-Welcome to **ENux 4.5**, a Debian-based Linux distribution with **Bedrock Linux integrated**.
+Welcome to **ENux 5.0**, a Debian-based Linux distribution with **Bedrock Linux integrated**.

 ## What is ENux?

-ENux 4.5 is a Debian-based distribution with Bedrock Linux on top, allowing you to use multiple mainstream Linux package managers on a single system:
+ENux 5.0 is a Debian-based distribution with Bedrock Linux on top, allowing you to use multiple mainstream Linux package managers on a single system:

 - dpkg / apt (Debian)
 - apk (Alpine)